 Given all this, you may be wondering about the details of your closing costs.
 What kind of closing costs can you expect on your home loan?
 Is there any way to lower these costs?
 Are there mortgages with low or no closing costs?

 So many questions — and we’ve got answers!
-Here’s all you need to know about closing costs.
+Here’s some information you’ll need to know about closing costs.

 How much will my closing costs be?

 Closing costs are calculated as a percentage of the home’s purchase price.
 This means the more expensive your home, the higher the closing costs will be.
-Closing costs are typically 2-5% of the home’s price.
-So, if you’re purchasing a $130,000 condo, for example, your closing costs may range from around $2,600 to $6,500.
+Closing costs are typically 2-5% of the home’s price.1 So, if you’re purchasing a $250,000 condo, for example, your closing costs may range from around $5,000 to $12,500.
 The final amount depends on local laws and taxes, the service fees of the professionals used and various factors involving your home and property.

 Your closing costs should not come as a surprise to you on closing day.
 By law, your lender is required to provide you with a “loan estimate,” or a detailed list of your anticipated closing costs, within three days of your mortgage application.
 Make sure to include money for closing costs in your savings goal to buy a home.